cake-tools/ConversionExportTool/README.md

   * When the job is successfully added to the queue, the message 'job has been scheduled' will appear underneath the grey well.
   * If you want to schedule multiple jobs, just add another start and end date combo.

 Great!
 You've scheduled an export.
 Now in a separate terminal window, navigate to the project and run the command 'python task_runner.py'.
 The script repeats every minute to check if there are new jobs in the queue and subsequently processes those.
-Just let it run.
+Keep 'task_runner.py' open for the duration of the export job.

 The Task Runner connects to the SQS queue and processes each job in the queue.
 Keep in mind that it may take a few hours to complete your export.
 Once the job is complete it drops the completed CSV in your S3 bucket as well as providing a link to download the report in the web interface.